iterative/mlem.ai/content/docs/gto/command-reference/annotate.md

 # annotate

-Create or update metainformation about an artifact.
+Create or update metadata about an artifact.

 ## Synopsis